inokoj/VAP-Realtime/README.md

 ### Output

 The output data includes both the input audio data and the VAP outputs (p_now and p_future).
 Note that the framerate for the VAP processing differs from that of the input audio.
-For instance, with a 20 Hz model, the length of the VAP audio frame is 800 milliseconds.
+For instance, with a 20 Hz model, the length of the VAP audio frame is 800 samples.
 Also, all data is in little-endian.

 __Example Data Packet Structure__: